DeFiCh/defichain.com/content/airdrop.en.md

           description: Claim will open up here on Sep 10.
 Have a DFI wallet, as well as a BTC wallet ready.
           cta:
             type: local
-            label: Prepare for your claim
+            label: Claim DFI
             url: '#claim-my-dfi'
         - title: Cake Lapis services
           icon: /static/svg/logos/logo-pool.svg
-          description: Automatically get the airdrop while entered in BTC Lapis – Cake’s unique zero-risk lending service.
+          description: Automatically get the airdrop while entered in BTC Lapis – Cake’s unique zero-risk lending service<strong>*</strong>.
           cta:
             type: external
             label: Sign Up for Cake
             url: https://pool.cakedefi.com/?utm_source=defichain-airdrop-claim&utm_medium=btn&utm_campaign=web
+      disclaimer: <strong>*</strong> Eligible BTC Lapis users will receive their DFI airdrop on when BTC Lapis batch 35 closes.
+Cake reserves the right to deny the airdrop to users who drop out of BTC Lapis batch 35 after the snapshot.
     why_dfi:
       headline: Why DFI?
       subhead: Tokenization is ready on Testnet.
 Liquidity Pool is scheduled for Q4 2020.
 Yield farming is on the horizon + more to come.
 The time is now to ride the DFI wave.